Tuplanolla/dez/notes.md

 for classes with `Typeclasses Transparent` or, for instances, with `Defined`.
 When defining instances of predicative classes, they must be marked opaque, usually with `Qed`.
+Replacing operational notations requires `setoid_rewrite` instead of `rewrite` to enable unification that goes deeper.

 When defining predicative classes, all the operational classes must be constraints,